 (Former King of Nepal)

-Birthday: June 11, 1920
+Birthday: June 11, 1920 (Gemini)

-Born in: Kathmandu, Nepal
+Born In: Kathmandu, Nepal

 Mahendra Bir Bikram Shah Dev was the King of Nepal from 1955 to 1972.
 He was the ninth Shah dynasty emperor of Nepal.
 His reigning years were marked with numerous political reforms aimed at improving and developing the economic, political and social status of his country.
 Historians describe him as a “true patriot” as he firmly believed in the mantra "May my country lives on even if I die".
 He was admired, as the "Builder of Nepal" because he had constructed several monuments, buildings and improved the lifestyle of his people.
 His notable works include the construction of East-West Highway (Mahendra Highway), the Pragya Pratisthan Bhawan and Back to the Village National Campaign.
 He played an important role in making Nepal a member of the United Nations.
 In the light of his achievements, he was bestowed with several honours and awards such as Knight of the Order of the Elephant (Denmark), Royal Victorian Chain (U.K.) and Collar of the Order of the Chrysanthemum (Japan).
 King Mahendra was survived by his son Birendra who took to the throne in the spring of 1975.